A Simulation Platform for Small Solar System Bodies' Gravity Using the Einstein-Elevator: Abstract

 \section{Abstract}

-Small solar system bodies are becoming increasingly important as missions like NASA's OSIRIS-REx show.
-However, the study of the characteristics and behavior of these objects on Earth is a challenge as the simulation of their environmental condition is difficult.
-We present in this paper an approach to enable the simulation of SSSB conditions in a drop tower facility on Earth, which is being addressed as part of the AKUS ("Activity of Comets under Partial Gravity") project.
-This especially concerns their prevailing gravity levels, which range between 10$^{-2}$~\textit{g} and 10$^{-4}$~\textit{g}.
+Small solar system bodies (SSSB), which in this study are defined primarily as asteroids and comets, are becoming increasingly important as more data have become available for their study.
+Their significance is also highlighted by missions like NASA's OSIRIS-REx or ESA's Rosetta.
+However, the study of the characteristics and behavior of these objects on Earth is a challenge as the simulation of their environmental conditions are difficult.
+We present in this paper an approach to enable the gravity simulation of SSSBs such as comets or asteroids in a drop tower facility on Earth, which is being addressed as part of the AKUS ("Activity of Comets under Partial Gravity") project.
+This especially concerns gravity levels between 10$^{-2}$~\textit{g} and 10$^{-4}$~\textit{g}, where the duration of the adjusted acceleration ranges from 2.5 to 3.2 seconds.
 In order to simulate the conditions of SSSB as accurately as possible, an acceleration system based on servo motors and spindle axes has been developed.
-The accelerations will be transferred from the motors to the spindle axes containing a comet-like sample.
-These are together placed inside a vacuum chamber providing a vacuum quality of 10$^{-6}$ mbar.
-The whole setup will be installed inside the Einstein-Elevator.
+The accelerations are transferred from the motors to the spindle axes containing a comet-like sample.
+The current dimensions of the total load (including sample, sample holder, data- and communication box) are 315~mm x 160~mm x 331~mm (w x d x h), with a total weight of approximately 15~kg.
+These are together placed inside a vacuum chamber providing a vacuum quality of 10$^{-6}$~mbar.
+The whole setup is installed inside the Einstein-Elevator.
 Our results show that, with the current setup, we are able to generate conditions from 10$^{-2}$~\textit{g} down to 10$^{-3}$~\textit{g}.
 The maximum deviations under these conditions are $\pm5 \cdot$10$^{-4}$~\textit{g} at 10$^{-3}$~\textit{g}, which exceeded our expectations.
-For this reason, it can be assumed that the motors can deliver better results together with further adjustments, so that the lower limit of 10$^{-4}$~\textit{g} can be achieved in the future.
-Nevertheless, some mechanical adjustments, such as new couplings or larger flywheels for the smaller accelerations, have to be made to improve the whole system.
+For this reason, it can be assumed that the motors can deliver better results when further adjustments are applied, so that the lower limit of 10$^{-4}$~\textit{g} can be achieved in the future.
+Nevertheless, some mechanical adjustments, such as new couplings or larger flywheels for the smaller accelerations, are necessary to improve the whole system.
+Subsequent to those adjustments, several tests will be required.
+As a result, an overall improvement of the system is one major goal in the future, so that scientific experiments based on the comet-like samples can be conducted.
+Furthermore, more tests have to be conducted, especially to provide stable accelerations in the full range.
+In this context, the controller has to be optimized as the current results showed significant overshoots starting at accelerations of 10$^{-3}$~\textit{g} and higher.
+Moreover, alternative control concepts have to be developed, such as a cascade control based on sensor fusion using the encoders and the acceleration sensor.
+Especially, the implementation of the acceleration sensor for control is an important step to improve the system.
+This has to be considered with respect to the residual acceleration of the EE at the beginning of the microgravity time.
+In this context, firstly tests in vacuum and finally test with the comet-like sample will be performed in the near future as this is the main goal of the project AKUS.
+As a result, the entire system has to be built up including the cameras, which are necessary to observe the sample depending on the acceleration.
+The setup can then be used for the study of SSSB (such as comets and asteroids), providing an Earth-bounded complementary research opportunity leading to international research projects.